Introduction

 1. Jesus said that all authority on heaven and earth was his.
 How have you seen this concept of authority misconstrued in the church?
 What might change in the church or in the lives of Christians if we acted like we knew that all authority belongs to Jesus?

-2. As you look around at modern culture, what influences of Jesus’ teaching and way of living do you see?
+2. As you look around at modern culture, what influences of Jesus’s teaching and way of living do you see?
 Do you think that society recognizes those influences as Christian?
 Why or why not?